 The startup user allows you to access MyID for the first time and complete the setup of your system.

-• Set up shared secret keys.
+• Set up shared secret keys (legacy GenMaster only).

 Your choice of key protection mechanism is a compromise between cost, convenience and security.